Douglas Lifeboat Station: History

-However, also following the events of October 1822, a group of marine insurance companies including Lloyd's of London had already agreed in April 1824 to fund a new lifeboat for Douglas.
+However, also following the events of October 1822, a group of marine insurance companies, including Lloyd's of London, had already agreed in April 1824 to fund a new lifeboat for Douglas.
 She was a 29-foot North Country type, built by Wake of Sunderland, and cost £112.
-She arrived in Douglas in November 1824, 11 months before the Institution boat, and was named True Blue.
+She arrived in Douglas in November 1824, 11 months before the Institution's boat, and was named True Blue, (or George IV in some reports).

 It may be that Nestor suffered a very short career.
-On her first and only recorded service, to the vessel City of Glasgow in trouble in Douglas Bay, Nestor was driven onto the rocks on her return trip and badly damaged, although the 15 people rescued from the ship and the lifeboat crew made it safely ashore.
+On her first and only recorded service, just days after her arrival in Douglas, to the vessel City of Glasgow in trouble in Douglas Bay on 19 October 1825, Nestor was driven onto the rocks on her return trip and was badly damaged, although the 15 people rescued from the ship and the lifeboat crew made it safely ashore.

+1826 onwards

-There are conflicting reports of exactly which lifeboats were in service at Douglas after this time.
-Certainly the True Blue remained in service for many years until 1851, with many heroic and medal-winning services performed.
-Hillary requested that new stations be set up in Peel (1828) and Ramsey (1829), and a new boat for Peel was ordered from Taylor of Blackwall.
+There are conflicting reports of exactly which lifeboats were in service at Douglas after the wreck of the Nestor.
+The True Blue remained in service for many years until c.1851, with many heroic and medal-winning services performed.
+Hillary requested that new stations be set up in Peel (1828) and Ramsey (1829), and a new boat for Peel was ordered from Taylor of Blackwall, London.
 Another boat was ordered locally, a 29-foot 10-oared Palmer-type boat, from boat builder Robert Oates of Douglas.
-Whilst one report shows that this boat was being built for Ramsey, another report indicates that Ramsey's boat was actually built by Harton of London and transported to Ramsey aboard HM Cutter Industry, arriving on 20 February 1829.
+Whilst one report shows that this boat was being built for Ramsey, another report indicates that Ramsey's boat was actually built by Harton of Limehouse, and transported to Ramsey aboard HM Cutter Industry, arriving on 20 February 1829.

-A Glasgow boat, Eclipse, ran aground in Douglas Bay in January 1830.
-Hillary, along with lifeboat coxswain Isaac Vondy and crew, took the unfinished boat from Robert Oates's yard and launched to her aid.
-In extreme circumstances, with the lifeboat still missing air-cases, causing her to carry excess water from the pounding waves, everyone was safely recovered.
+When the vessel Eclipse of Glasgow ran aground in Douglas Bay in January 1830, Hillary, along with lifeboat coxswain Isaac Vondy and crew, took the unfinished boat from Robert Oates' yard, and launched to her aid.
+In extreme conditions, with the lifeboat still missing air-cases, causing her to carry excess water from the pounding waves, everyone was safely recovered.
 Hillary received his second Gold Medal for gallantry.

 In 1833, RNLI records show two Douglas lifeboats in service.
-One was the True Blue, but it is unclear as to the identity of the second boat – maybe the unnamed boat from Robert Oates, or possibly the Nestor, which may have been repaired.
-By 1843, just True Blue was reported to be in service at Douglas.
+One was the True Blue, but the identity of the second boat is unclear: maybe the unnamed boat from Robert Oates, or possibly the Nestor, which may have been repaired.
+By 1843, only True Blue was reported to be in service at Douglas.

-A period of decline followed the death of Hillary in 1847, the driving force behind the Institution on the island.
+A period of decline followed the death of Hillary in 1847, the driving force behind the Institution on the Isle.
 A report of 1851 records the True Blue as unserviceable.
-The Institution decided to commission a 24-foot Peake-class lifeboat from Wallis of Blackwall, to be named Sir William Hillary, Bt., and by May 1853, it was reported as ready.
-But no records show any service by this boat, or indeed that it was ever delivered to Douglas.
+The Institution decided to commission a 24 ft lifeboat from Wallis of Blackwall, London, to be named Sir William Hillary, Bt., and by May 1853, it was reported as ready.
+No records exist to show any service by this boat, or indeed, that it was ever delivered to Douglas.